cwkingjr/image_label/README.md

 The script looks in your environment for a variable named IMAGE_LABEL_CONFIG, where it expects to find the path to your config file.

-On Linux, you can set that up as a hidden file in your home directory by adding this to your .bash_profile:
+On Linux, you can do this by adding it to your .bash_profile:

-    export IMAGE_LABEL_CONFIG=~/.image_label_config.ini
+    export IMAGE_LABEL_CONFIG=/path/to/my/.image_label_config.ini

 When completed, make sure your terminal re-reads it by either closing and reopening your terminal or re-sourcing it like this:

     source .bash_profile

+If there is no environment setting found, the script will look for a .image_label_config.ini config file in your home directory and read that if found.

 The script was built and tested on Python 3.6.
 To get started, install python 3.6, download the code into a folder, then pip install the requirements.